Leikoe/flappy-bot/README.md

 - for windows:
   - If you want to use Tensorflow with your GPU follow this installation guide: [Installation Guide with GPU](TF_GPU_WIN.md)
-  - Otherwise, if you don't care about your computer burning and your fans blowing like a hurricane (if you have one) by using your CPU, you just need to install tensorflow with the following command:
+  - Otherwise, if you don't care about your computer burning and your fans blowing like a hurricane by using your CPU, you just need to install tensorflow with the following command:

 ```bash
 pip install tensorflow